contentstack/contentstack-android-graphql-example/README.md

 Now that we have created the sample data, it’s time to use and configure the presentation layer.

 ## Step 5: Clone and configure application

 To get your app up and running quickly, we have created a sample Android app for this project.
 You need to download it and change the configuration.
 Download the app using the command given below:

 ```
 $ git clone https://github.com/contentstack/contentstack-android-graphql-example.git
 ```

+Once you have downloaded the project, add your Contentstack API Key, Delivery Token, and Environment to the project during the SDK initialization step.
+(Learn how to find your Stack's [API Key and Delivery Token](https://www.contentstack.com/docs/guide/stack#edit-a-stack).
+Read more about [Environments](https://www.contentstack.com/docs/guide/environments).)

 ## Step 6: Add Gradle plugin